edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 ### Game system

-Similarly to the global variables, we need to put our main system functions in some context.
+Similarly to the global variables, we need to put our main system functions in some scope.
 So in a new header file you will put:
 ```cpp
 //game_system.hpp
 struct GameSystem{